 Good: Under very difficult circumstances, there are times when the other parent will not communicate with you.
 Under these circumstances, learn all that you can about co-parenting.
 Take all the steps that you possibly can to protect your children and implement these consistently and regularly.

 In other words, do everything that you can to effectively parent with that part of your children’s lives that you do have control over.
-Make certain that everything that you do in your home and in the kids’ lives is healthy and beneficial for your children.
+Make certain that everything that you do in your home and the kids’ lives is healthy and beneficial for your children.
 Again, educate yourself.
 Consider participating in a divorce education program…even if your ex refuses.
 Be more focused on what you can control…and begin to put less energy into decisions out of your control.

 3. BECOME A MASTER AT PARENTING (I.E., Understanding How You Have Influence With Your Children)